funbox/api-blueprint/API Blueprint Specification.md

     + Schema

 #### Description
-Specifies a validation schema for the HTTP message-body of parent payload section.
+Specifies a validation schema for the HTTP message-body of parent payload section or for the schema named type instance.

 #### Example

-Following example uses [Body section](#def-body-section) to provide an example of an `application/json` payload, and [Schema section](#def-schema-section) to provide a [JSON Schema](http://json-schema.org/) describing all possible valid shapes of the payload.
+Following example uses [Body section](#def-body-section) to provide an example of an `application/json` payload or for schema named type instance, and [Schema section](#def-schema-section) to provide a [JSON Schema](http://json-schema.org/) describing all possible valid shapes of the payload or of the schema named type.

 ```apib
 ## Retrieve a Message [GET]